A practical guide to your Zendesk chat setup in 2026

 How to enhance your Zendesk chat setup with an AI layer

-Instead of throwing out your existing tools, what if you could just add a layer of intelligence on top of them?
-This is the modern way to approach AI, and it’s exactly what platforms like eesel AI are designed for.
-It connects to your current setup and makes it smarter, rather than forcing you to start from scratch.
+Instead of changing your existing tools, you can simply add a layer of intelligence on top of them.
+This is a great way to approach AI, and it’s exactly what platforms like eesel AI are designed for.
+It connects to your current setup as a complementary option to make it even more versatile.

-Forget about sitting through endless sales demos and waiting on a six-month implementation project.
-With eesel AI's one-click integration for Zendesk, you can connect your helpdesk and start building an AI agent in just a few minutes, all by yourself.
+One of the strengths of modern integrations is speed.
+With eesel AI's one-click integration for Zendesk, you can connect your helpdesk and start building an AI agent in just a few minutes, right alongside your current setup.

-The best part?
-You can do it all without any risk. eesel AI comes with a powerful simulation mode that lets you test your AI on thousands of your actual past support tickets.
-You can see exactly how it would have answered, get a surprisingly accurate forecast of your automation rate, and tweak its behavior before it ever talks to a single customer.
-It takes all the guesswork out of the equation so you can launch with confidence.
+You can also test things out safely. eesel AI comes with a simulation mode that lets you test the AI on your past support tickets.
+You can see how it would have answered and refine its behavior before it ever talks to a customer.
+This works perfectly in tandem with Zendesk's own testing environments.

 An eesel AI agent working within the Zendesk interface, demonstrating a seamless integration for an enhanced Zendesk chat setup.